annebeaubien/annebeaubien.github.io/Content/recipes/fig_jam.md

 **Instructions:**

 1. If canning, prepare water bath and sterilize canning jars.
-If you are new to canning, follow the instructions on the INLINE-LINK-START title="Canning" href="http://www.freshpreserving.com/getting-started.aspx" target="_blank">Ball website INLINE-LINK-END.
+If you are new to canning, follow the instructions on the [Ball website](http://www.freshpreserving.com/getting-started.aspx).
 1. Prepare the figs: place them into a bowl and cover with boiling water.
 Let them sit for 10 minutes to soften.
 Then drain them, remove the stems and chop them into small pieces (about 1/4 inch large).
 1. In a saucepan combine the prepared figs, water and lemon juice.
 Sprinkle the pectin in, stirring it until it is all mixed in.
 1. Bring the mixture to a full rolling boil that cannot be stirred down.
 Boil hard for 1 minute then remove the pan from the heat.